lissonpsantos2/digitalocean-droplet-manager/readme.md

 ## HOW-TOs

+### Panel requirements

+Before trying to use this application, you have to be sure that you have a load balancer on digitalocean that is associated to an specific tag.

+You must also have an droplet image or snapshot that will serve as the base image for creating the new droplet.

 ### 1. Configure the application

 First of all you must follow the lumen docs for the application installation, after finishing this step you can add your custom env vars on .env file: